3dcitydb/3dcitydb-docs/source/intro/migration.rst

    DO NOT execute the DROP_DB script as the old and new instance of the 3D City Database are both stored inside the same database (new = citydb schema, old = public schema).
-DROP_DB drops all database schemas where it finds a DATABASE_SRS table, so all you data would be lost.
+DROP_DB drops all database schemas where it finds a DATABASE_SRS table, so all your data would be lost.
 Be careful!

 V3 to V4 Migration